6 Ways You and Your Teen Can Get Involved in National Medicine Abuse Awareness Month This October

 4. Learn from the experiences of others and have open conversations with your teen about what you’ve learned.
 Read firsthand accounts from former OTC medicine misusers to learn how much OTC cough medicine can affect someone’s life.
 A mother and son recently shared their first-hand experiences with Stop Medicine Abuse – see Cecilia’s blog here and her son Enrique’s blog here.
 You can also visit WhatIsDXM.com with your teen to hear real stories of abuse.
 Discuss the stories with your teen, so they can better understand the real consequences.
 There are ways to bring up critical issues – like medicine misuse with your teen – the trick is to know how to start the conversation.

 5. Share what you have learned with other parents and community leaders.
 Spread the word on social media using facts and educational materials.
 Our friends at CADCA have rounded up some social media share tools on PreventMedAbuse.org that you can easily share on your own social channels.
-Speak up – at school meetings, sporting events, and other gatherings of parents – to make sure others active in your teen’s day-to-day activities know the warning signs of OTC cough medicine misuse as well.
+You can also speak up – at school meetings, sporting events, and other gatherings of parents – to make sure others active in your teen’s day-to-day activities know the warning signs of OTC cough medicine misuse as well.

 Happy participating!